Walmart Black Friday 2018 deals: $199 Xbox, PS4 available now, $59 Instant Pot, $99 Google Home Hub coming soon

-This bundle is widely available as of Sunday, Nov.
-18. It pulls together a 1TB Xbox One S with Minecraft, the megapopular building game that's suitable for all ages.

 Technically, Walmart's Black Friday sale prices are supposed to start online at at 10 p.m.
 Eastern Time (7 p.m.
 PT) on Wednesday, Nov.
 21, while physical stores don't open until 6 p.m. local time on Thanksgiving.
-But here's the deal: Some Walmart Black Friday prices are available now, as of Sunday, Nov.
-18.
+But here's the deal: Some Walmart Black Friday prices are available now, as of Monday, No. 19.

 In fact, many key deals -- including those $200 to $230 PS4 and Xbox One bundles -- are also available at Target, Best Buy and GameStop, too.